Paul Eagle: Early life and career

+Political career

 Wellington City Council

 Eagle was first elected as a Labour Party candidate to the southern ward of Wellington City Council in 2010, replacing long-time Green Party councillor Celia Wade-Brown who was that year elected mayor.
 Eagle was re-elected in 2013 and in 2016 with increased majorities.
 In his second term, he chaired the council's community, sport and recreation committee.

 In May 2015, he announced he would be the running mate on conservative councillor Nicola Young's upcoming 2016 mayoral bid.
 However, the following March, Eagle changed his allegiance to support fellow Labour Party councillor Justin Lester's mayoral campaign, stating that he had agreed to support Young in the absence of a Labour candidate but he "should have gone to the party [to check] first."
 Lester was elected mayor and appointed Eagle as both the deputy mayor and the chair of the mayor's taskforce on housing.

 As a councillor, Eagle supported the introduction of stronger rental housing quality standards, opposed the development of a controversial cycleway through his home suburb of Island Bay and voted for the sale and lease of council-held land at Shelly Bay for a controversial housing development.
 Mid-term appraisal panels coordinated by local media rated him as the best-performing member of the council in both 2012 and 2015.

 Eagle resigned his seat on the council after his election to Parliament, necessitating a by-election in his ward.
 The by-election was won by Fleur Fitzsimons of the Labour Party, who received Eagle's endorsement.